Navigating the Process of Importing Dogs and Cats to Malaysia

 Cats: Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP).

-This is the standard Health Certificate to be filled out by your USDA accredited veterinarian.
-It must be issued within 7 days of date of export.
+If departing from the United States, this is the standard Health Certificate to be filled out by your USDA-accredited veterinarian.
+It must be issued within 7 days of the date of export.

 The following documents should be sent to the state USDA veterinarian for endorsement: